 Including intelligent product recommendations as part of your user experience can increase the average order value of your conversions.
 Here's how to get started.

 A timely product recommendation can lead shoppers to choose one product over another.
 Look to your own experience for proof.

 Have you ever made a selection at a local store, based on a product recommendation from the owner or a sales clerk?
 Has a product recommendation from a friend or family member ever been the deciding factor in your choice of which product to purchase?

 As an ecommerce manager, though, you don’t have to wait for someone else to recommend a product to your customers.
 You can make product recommendations while the prospect is in the process of shopping on your website.
-This in-turn can lead to a better online experience and drive increased conversions.
+Personalized product recommendations can work to improve the user experience as well as conversion rate of your site.

-In this article, we’ll reveal the some of the most effective ways we’ve found to deliver product recommendations.
-The information we’ll provide here can help you sell more products more often.
+In this article, we’ll reveal some of the most effective ways we’ve found to deliver product recommendations to your customers.
+The information we provide here will help you sell more products, more often.

 How Do Ecommerce Product Recommendation Engines Work?

 While it’s possible to manually implement rudimentary “also-liked” recommendations on your ecommerce site, product recommendations best practices call for the deployment of a ‘product recommendations engine’.